 Fabrics and weaves

 Like all other garments, shirts come in a variety of different fabrics and weaves.
-Here are some of the most common ones, but it's worth noting that you will often find blends of these as well.
+Here are some of the most common ones, but it's worth noting that you will find an abundance of other blends as well.

 - Poplin - thin, smooth, and flat, making it an excellent option for a professional shirt.
 Generally quite light.